Financial Aid Policies

 Actively Participating Policy

 Students must be actively participating in classes to receive financial aid.
-Based on regulations, students must begin attendance in order to receive financial aid.
-In the case of online classes, students must be actively participating in order to determine if they are eligible to keep their aid that was awarded/disbursed or if adjustments will be made.
+Based on regulations, students must begin attendance to receive financial aid assistance.
+In the case of online courses, students must be actively participating in order to determine if they are eligible to keep their aid that was awarded/disbursed or if adjustments will be made.
 For financial aid purposes only, actively participating will be defined as a student who completes assignments, logs on regularly, participate in classroom discussions, if applicable, and completes at least one test/quiz.
-Students who are determined to not be actively participating, will not be eligible to receive financial aid for that term.
+Students who are determined not to be actively participating will not be eligible to receive financial aid for that term.

-When a loan student graduates, leaves school or drops below half-time enrollment, the Financial Aid Office will mail exit counseling materials to the mailing address the College has on file.
-We strongly encourage students to log on to studentloans.gov and click on "Complete Exit Counseling”.
+When a loan student graduates, leaves school or drops below half-time enrollment, the Financial Aid & Scholarships Office will mail an exit counseling letter to the mailing address the College has on file.
+We strongly encourage students to log on to studentloans.gov and click on "Complete Exit Counseling."
 You will find information that will be helpful when you begin to repay your student loan.

-The Financial Aid Office also offers in-person exit counseling sessions.
-If interested, please contact the Financial Aid Office.
+The Financial Aid & Scholarships Office also offers in-person exit counseling sessions.
+If interested, please contact the Financial Aid & Scholarships Office.

 If a student is admitted into an eligible program and takes remedial coursework within that program, the student may be considered for financial aid.
-The Financial Aid office is authorized to count up to and including 30 credit hours of these courses in the student's enrollment status for financial aid.
+The Financial Aid & Scholarships Office is authorized to count up to and including 30 credit hours of these courses in the student's enrollment status for financial aid.